sgchun/nps/README.md

    * Note: Do not blindly add the above lines.
 These are just examples.
 The details will depend on individual system configurations.

-5. We provide job scripts to prepare data for NPS training and validation cohorts.
-Our scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
+5. We provide job scripts to prepare training and validation cohorts for NPS.
+These scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).

 ## Input files for NPS
 To run NPS, you need the following set of input files:

-1. **GWAS summary statistics.** Currently, NPS supports two summary statistics formats: *preformated* and *minimal*.
+1. **GWAS summary statistics.** NPS supports two summary statistics formats: *minimal* and *preformatted*.
-   - The *preformatted* summary statistics format is the native format ready for NPS.
-We provide summary statistics for [our test cases](https://github.com/sgchun/nps#test-cases) in this format.
-This is a tab-delimited text file, sorted by chromsome numbers and positions and with the following seven essential columns:
-     - `chr`: chromosome name starting with "chr."
-NPS expects only chromosomes chr1-chr22.
-     - `pos`: base positions of SNP.
-     - `ref` and `alt`: reference and alternative alleles of SNP.
-NPS does not allow InDels or tri-allelic SNPs.
-There should not be duplicated SNPs in the file.
-     - `reffreq`: allele frequency of reference allele in the discovery GWAS cohort.
-     - `pval`: p-value of association.
-     - `effalt`: estimated *per-allele* effect size of alternative allele.
-For case/control GWAS, log(OR) should be used.
-NPS will convert `effalt` to effect sizes relative to the standardized genotype using `reffreq` values.
-     ```
-     chr	pos	ref	alt	reffreq	pval	effalt
-     chr1	676118	G	A	0.91584	0.7908	0.0012
-     chr1	734349	G	A	0.90222	0.6989	0.001636
-     chr1	770886	G	A	0.91708	0.721	0.001627
-     chr1	785050	G	A	0.1139	0.3353	-0.00381
-     chr1	798400	G	A	0.8032	0.03301	0.006736
-     chr1	804759	G	A	0.8837	0.7324	-0.00134
-     chr1	831489	G	A	0.2797	0.1287	0.004252
-     chr1	832318	G	A	0.2797	0.4102	0.002304
-     chr1	836924	G	A	0.7958	0.6591	-0.001374
-     ```
-   - Because sometimes it is cumbersome to convert publicly available summary statistics into the preformatted summary statistics, we support the *minimal* summary statistics format, which can be automatically converted into the preformatted format and harmonized with training genotype data (See [**LINK TO INSTRUCTION HERE**]).
-The minimal format is a tab-delimited text file with the seven or eight columns:
+   - The summary statistics in the *minimal* format need to be converted into the *preformatted* format and harmonized with training genotype data.
+This can be done automatically with NPS (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohort-for-nps)).
+The minimal format is a tab-delimited text file with the following seven or eight columns:
-     - `chr`: chromosome number.
+     - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
-     - `pos`: base positions of SNP.
+     - **pos**: base position of SNP.
-     - `a1` and `a2`: Alleles at each SNP in any order.
-There should not be duplicated SNPs in the file.
+     - **a1** and **a2**: Alleles at each SNP in any order.
-     - `effal`: the effect allele.
+     - **effal**: effect allele.
 It should be either a1 or a2 allele.
-     - `pval`: p-value of association.
+     - **pval**: p-value of association.
-     - `effbeta`: estimated *per-allele* effect size of the effect allele.
+     - **effbeta**: estimated *per-allele* effect size of *effect allele*.
 For case/control GWAS, log(OR) should be used.
-     - `effaf`: (*Optional*) allele frequency of effect allele in the discovery GWAS cohort.
-If this column is provided, the allele frequency will be compared between GWAS and training cohort, and markers with too divergent allele frequencies will be filtered out.
-If this column is not available, allele frequencies of training cohort will be copied to summary statistics.
+     - **effaf**: (*Optional*) allele frequency of *effect allele* in the discovery GWAS cohort.
+If this column is provided, the effect allele frequency will be checked across GWAS data and training cohort, and markers with too divergent allele frequencies will be filtered out.
+If this information is not available, allele frequencies of training cohort will be copied to the summary statistics file.
      ```
      chr	pos	a1	a2	effal	pval	effbeta	effaf
      1	569406	G	A	G	0.8494	0.05191	0.99858